CheeseCake87/flask-traffic/README.md

 ### RedisStore

-This store saves traffic data in a Redis service instance.
+This store sends traffic data to a Redis event stream.

 ## Reading store data